-The async contextual keyword plays a critical role by signaling to the compiler that it should rewrite the expression into a state machine that represents all the control flow we saw in Listing 19.14 (and more).
+The async contextual keyword plays a critical role by signaling to the compiler that it should rewrite the expression into a state machine that represents all the control flow we saw in Listing 20.2 (and more).

-Also notice the try/catch logic improvements over Listing 19.14 that appear in Listing 19.15.
-In Listing 19.15, there is no catching an AggregateException.
-The catch clause continues to catch the exact type of exception expected, with no unwrapping of the inner exceptions required.
-To accomplish this, the await rewrite logic takes the first exception from the task and throws that exception—hence, that is the exception that is caught.
-(In contracts, when you invoke a task’s Wait() method, the exceptions are gathered into an AggregateException and the aggregate exception is thrown.)
-The aim is to make the asynchronous code look as much as possible like the synchronous code.

 To better explain the control flow, Table 19.2 shows each task in a separate column along with the execution that occurs on each task.

 Table 19.2: Control Flow within Each Task